villez/vswiki/README.md

 The main dependencies and tools are:

- * Rails 4.1
+ * Rails 4.2 - no strong feature dependency, just keeping up with the latest in order to see what's in there and how the migration works
- * Ruby 2.1 (in practice only a minor dependency with the new %i array of symbols syntax, but not testing with 2.0 or older)
+ * Ruby 2.x - again, only a minor technical dependency but want to keep up with the latest
  * PostgreSQL, including the development & testing environments; no strong dependency yet, but may use e.g. PostgreSQL full text search later
  * Bootstrap 3 for layout & styling (quite possibly will change later)